yashshukla1319/notes/README.md

 Connecting a method call to the method body is known as binding.
 In case of the static binding, the type of the object is determined at compile-time whereas, in the dynamic binding, the type of the object is determined at runtime.
 ________________________________________________________________________________________________________________________________________________________________________________
-'Concurrent HashMap<>'
+`Concurrent HashMap<>`
 In ConcurrentHashMap, at a time any number of threads can perform retrieval operation but for updated in the object, the thread must lock the particular segment in which the thread wants to operate.
-This type of locking mechanism is known as Segment locking or bucket locking.
+This type of locking mechanism is known as **Segment locking or bucket locking**.
 Hence at a time, 16 update operations can be performed by threads.
 Inserting null objects is not possible in ConcurrentHashMap as a key or value.
 _________________________________________________________________________________________________________________________________________________________________________________